 Give Respect to Get Respect

-Yelling is sometimes necessary in a chaotic kitchen, but you can still temper your tone of voice, so you’re simply talking loud enough to be heard over the din, not shouting in an accusatory way at a member of the line.
+Clear communication—that is, listening and responding thoughtfully—is a sign of respect.
+Yelling is sometimes necessary in a noisy kitchen, but cooks can still temper their tone of voice.
+The goal is to be heard above the din, not to shout in an accusatory way at a member of the line.

 Did you enjoy this article?
 Then you’ll probably like these ones, too.